 So, you’ve got your first dehydrator and don’t know where to start, or you need to jumpstart your creative juices to find new things to dehydrate.
-I’ve got 101+ dehydrating recipes and techniques for you!
+Well, don’t worry!
+I’ve got 101+ dehydrating recipes and techniques for you right here!

 Dehydrating or drying foods is a perfect way to preserve foods that are more easily stored than canned varieties.
-This process is easy to integrate into meals or pack for hiking/camping/emergency foods.
-In this article, you will find a variety of dried and dehydrated recipes.
-While most recipes call for a dehydrator, there are other options such as the oven or air drying.
+Moreover, this process is easy to integrate into meals or packs for hiking/camping/emergency foods.
+So, in this article, you will find a variety of dried and dehydrated recipes.
+Also, while most recipes call for a dehydrator, there are other options such as the oven or air drying.

 Use your choice of foods to make a food storage inventory that allows you to build the basics of meals that don’t need cooking.
 In the case of an emergency, you’ve got ready-made meals that can be reconstituted with hot water heated by your fireplace, a rocket stove, a camp range, or even a fire pit or grill in the backyard.